Nike-Inc/epc-standards/README.md

 Tags can be decoded from hex encoded bytes or raw bytes (`byte[]` or `ByteBuffer`).

-Currently only SGTIN-96 and a custom Nike display tag format (XNDT) is supported.
+Currently only SGTIN-96 and a custom Nike display tag format (XNDT) are supported.
 See [Issue 2](https://github.com/Nike-Inc/epc-standards/issues/2) for up to date progress on supporting more formats.

 ## Performance

 A major goal of epc-standards is to be fast.
-We've included some basic benchmarks for sgtin and xndt tags.
+We've included some basic benchmarks for SGTIN and XNDT tags.
 More will be added as support for more tag formats is added.
 Any tags that have a third party parsing library will be included in the benchmarks for comparision purposes.
-Currently sgtin parsing in epc-standards is compared to sgtin parsing from [epctagcoder](https://github.com/jlcout/epctagcoder).
+Currently SGTIN parsing in epc-standards is compared to SGTIN parsing from [epctagcoder](https://github.com/jlcout/epctagcoder).

 ### SGTIN parsing performance compared to epctagcoder

-The graph below was produced using a Mid 2015 MacBook Pro.
+The graph below was produced using a mid 2015 MacBook Pro.

 ![benchmark][benchmark img]